DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

   * [--color](#--color)
   * [--no-color](#--no-color)

 When you execute the `testcafe` command, TestCafe first reads settings from the `.testcaferc.json` [configuration file](configuration-file.md) if this file exists, and then applies the settings from the command line.
-Command line settings override values from the configuration file in case they differ.
+If there are conflicting values, command-line settings override these values in the configuration file.
 TestCafe prints information about every overridden property in the console.

-If the [browsers](configuration-file.md#browsers) and [src](configuration-file.md#src) properties are specified in the configuration file, you can omit them in the command line.
+If you specify the [browsers](configuration-file.md#browsers) and [src](configuration-file.md#src) properties in the configuration file, you can omit them in the command line.

 > Important!
-Make sure the browser tab that runs tests stays active.
+The browser tab that is running tests should remain active.
+Do not minimize the browser window.
-> Do not minimize the browser window.
-Inactive tabs and minimized browser windows switch
+> Inactive tabs and minimized browser windows switch to a lower resource consumption mode
-> to a lower resource consumption mode where tests are not guaranteed to execute correctly.
+> where tests do not always execute correctly.
 >
 > Do not zoom pages while testing.
-Tests may be unstable if the page is zoomed in or out.
+Tests may be unstable if the page is zoomed.

-During a test, TestCafe suppresses native dialogs, so they don't block the page.
-Learn how to handle native dialogs [here](../../documentation/guides/basic-guides/interact-with-the-page.md#handle-native-dialogs).
+TestCafe suppresses native dialogs during a test to prevent them from blocking the page.
+For more information on how to handle native dialogs, refer to [Handle Native Dialogs](../../documentation/guides/basic-guides/interact-with-the-page.md#handle-native-dialogs).

-If a browser stops responding while it executes tests, TestCafe restarts the browser and reruns the current test in a new browser instance.
+If a browser stops responding during test execution, TestCafe restarts the browser and reruns the current test in a new browser instance.
 If the same problem occurs with this test two more times, the test run finishes and an error is thrown.

 ## Browser List